cmdjulian/mopy/README.md

 DOCKER_BUILDKIT=1 docker build --ssh default -t example:latest -f Mopyfile.yaml .
 ```

-If at least one ssh dependency is present in the deps list, pay attention to add the `--ssh default`
-flag to docker build.
-Also make sure, that your ssh-key is loaded inside the ssh agent.

 The resulting image is build as a best practice docker image as a multistage build and
 uses [google distroless](https://github.com/GoogleContainerTools/distroless) image as final base image.
 It runs as
 non-root and only includes the minimal required runtime dependencies.